H2Oxi/assassyn-public/python/assassyn/codegen/verilog/_expr/intrinsics.md

    - Used to check if a value is valid in the current execution context

 4. **EXTERNAL_OUTPUT_READ**: Reads a port from an `ExternalIntrinsic`
+   - Unwraps the intrinsic operand so the dumper can associate it with its owning module
+   - Normalises cross-module accesses into a stable `(instance, port, index)` key that later passes use to declare shared wires exactly once
+   - For cross-module reads, records the consumer/producer relationship and returns the exposed input (`self.<producer>_<value>`)
-   - Ensures the external wrapper is instantiated and cached in `external_instance_names`
+   - For local reads, ensures the external wrapper is instantiated and cached in `external_instance_names`, then emits either the raw signal or an indexed access (with index-0 treated as the scalar case)
-   - Handles both single-bit wire outputs and indexed register outputs (`port[index]`)
-   - Returns a reference to the wrapper's exposed field (cloning index computations when needed)

 The function handles FIFO operations by generating appropriate signal references and managing the expose mechanism for peek operations.